Dilma Rousseff: Cabinet

 On 17 December 2010, Rousseff received from the Supreme Electoral Court a diploma attesting her victory in the 2010 presidential election, becoming the first woman in the history of Brazil to receive it.
 She was unable to name all members of her cabinet until that ceremony, as she had desired.
 Rousseff completed the appointment of all 37 members of her cabinet on 22 December 2010.
 Although she had projected that 30% of her cabinet would be composed of women, the females appointed eventually made up 24% of her cabinet.
 Rousseff's own Workers' Party (PT) comprised 43% of her cabinet, with 16 members, while 12 other offices were handed out to six out of ten political parties that formed her winning electoral coalition.
 The remaining 9 cabinet offices, among which were key offices such as the presidency of the Central Bank of Brazil, the Ministry of External Relations and the Ministry of the Environment, were handed out to non-partisan technical names.

 Since she took office, Rousseff has changed the members of her cabinet members four times.
 She has become the president which promoted the highest number of cabinet changes in the first six months of government.
 On 7 June 2011, Rousseff's then chief of staff and influential PT leader, Antonio Palocci resigned from office due to a scandal involving his personal wealth evolution.
 On the same day, Paraná Senator Gleisi Hoffmann (also from PT) replaced him.
 Three days later, Ideli Salvatti – former Santa Catarina Senator for PT and Minister of Fishing and Aquaculture up until then – traded office with Luiz Sérgio – former mayor of Angra dos Reis and licensed federal deputy for Rio de Janeiro (both for PT) and Secretary of Institutional Relations up until that moment.
 On 6 July, Alfredo Nascimento, then Minister of Transportation, left office after allegations that public works were being overbilled.
 On 4 August, Nelson Jobim left the Ministry of Defense after an interview he gave to the Piauí magazine criticizing both Hoffmann and Salvatti.
 Rousseff named Celso Amorim to replace him.
 Jobim had previously declared to have voted on José Serra for president.
 With the changes, the female presence in the cabinet increased to 26%, while the PT presence increased to almost 45%.

-When she arrived at the presidential palace, Rousseff announced her desire to promote women (a decision that was mocked by the press, which called the government a "Republic of high heels").
-But she has barely succeeded in appointing them in 24% of the ministries.
+When she arrived at the presidential palace, Rousseff announced her desire to promote women to prominent roles in her government.
+This decision was mocked by the press, which called the government a "Republic of high heels".
+Others saw this declaration as hypocritical, as Rousseff had a cabinet consisting of only 24% women.
 The appointments depend on the political parties in the coalition, which – with the exception of the Workers' Party (PT) – do not support positive discrimination.